 THE ISSEI: EARLY JAPANESE IMMIGRATION

-The first Japanese immigrants to the United States were known as Issei, or “first generation.”
+The first Japanese immigrants to the United States of America were known as Issei, or “first generation.”
 A group of colonists arrived in California from Japan as early as 1869, and by the mid-1800s the first major influx of immigrants was recorded as Japanese laborers began working in Hawaii sugarcane fields and California farms.

 According to the 1900 U.S. Census, 24,326 Japanese were living in America, primarily on the West Coast.
 The first Japanese to come to America were male.
 In fact, the 1900 census shows that only 410 of 24,326 Japanese immigrants were female.
 Of that total number, 393 were listed in Wyoming.
 By 1910, the total population of Japanese in America had grown to 72,157, with more than 1,596 of that number living in Wyoming.